miladghaznavi/crdts/README.md

 timestamp still captures the casual dependency because the updated timestamp is still larger than the timestamp of `merge` (recall that a timestamp "happens before" another one if its sequence number is smaller).

+### Observed-removed set (ORSet)
+An observed-removed set (ORSet) is a variant of set, that is, a collection of unique elements.
+A set exposes the following operations:
+- `add` that add an element to to the local object,
+- `remove` that removes an element from the local object,
+- `lookup` that queries the existence of a given element in the local object, and
+- `merge` that merges a ORSet received at a downstream replica with the local object.

+`add` and `remove` are idempotent and commutative, and `lookup` does not mutate an object.
+However, concurrent `add` and `remove` on the same element do not commute.
+To enforce convergence, we use an *add-wins* policy where an `add` on an element `e` wins over concurrent `remove` operations on `e`.

+`merge` takes an ORSet object and

 ### Map